Erie Railroad Co. v. Tompkins

-Although the decision is not widely known by laypeople, most American lawyers and legal scholars regard Erie as one of the most important decisions in U.S. Supreme Court history.
+Although the decision is not widely known among non-experts, most American lawyers and legal scholars regard Erie as one of the most important decisions in U.S. Supreme Court history.
 The decision "goes to the heart" of the American system of federalism and the relationship between the U.S. federal government and the states.

 Legal background

 Under the traditional view of the United States's system of federalism, each U.S. state is a sovereign polity in all aspects other than those the U.S. Constitution commits to the federal government, which has supremacy over the states in those areas.
 Consequently, each U.S. state has its own courts and legal system governing areas such as property law, contract law, tort law, commercial law, criminal law, and family law.
 Due to the United States's historical origins in the British Empire, all U.S. states except Louisiana have inherited or adopted the English common law for their legal systems.

-Shortly after the Constitution was ratified, Congress passed the Judiciary Act of 1789, which created the U.S. federal court system underneath the U.S. Supreme Court.
-The Act gave U.S. federal courts a type of authority known as diversity jurisdiction, which allows them to hear lawsuits between citizens of different states involving disputes over substantial sums of money, even when no questions of federal law are involved.
+Shortly after the Constitution's ratification, Congress passed the Judiciary Act of 1789, which created the U.S. federal court system underneath the U.S. Supreme Court.
+The Act gave U.S. federal courts diversity jurisdiction, allowing them to hear lawsuits between citizens of different states involving disputes over substantial sums of money, even when no questions of federal law are involved.
 Section 34 of the Judiciary Act—known as the Rules of Decision Act—provided that federal courts would apply state laws when adjudicating lawsuits between citizens of different states.

-Interpreting this statute's meaning has been among the most difficult legal issues in American federal jurisprudence.
-The statute provides that U.S. federal courts shall apply state law when hearing cases under diversity jurisdiction.
-But it does not specify whether the phrase "the laws of the several States" means only statutes passed by a state's legislature, or whether it also includes the common law decisions of a state's supreme court.
+Interpreting the meaning of this statute has been one of the most difficult legal issues in American federal jurisprudence.
+It provides that U.S. federal courts shall apply state law when hearing cases under diversity jurisdiction.
+It does not specify, however, whether the phrase "the laws of the several States" means only statutes passed by a state's legislature, or whether it also includes the common law decisions of a state's supreme court.

 The U.S. Supreme Court addressed the question in its 1842 decision Swift v.
 Tyson.
 In Swift, the Court ruled that the Rules of Decision Act's phrase "laws of the several States" referred only to each state's statutory laws passed by their legislatures, and did not include each state supreme court's interpretation and construction of the English common law.
 The Court concluded that this allowed U.S. federal courts to create a general American "federal common law" for federal courts that would cover areas such as commercial law.
 But applying the Court's holding in Swift proved difficult, and American lawyers, judges, and legal scholars became increasingly opposed to it during the late 19th and early 20th centuries.